 Naturally everyone’s a little foggy as they perform tasks that are less familiar.
-Here’s a quick compilation of the top 10 mistakes we’ve seen users make with MAS 90 and MAS 200 – as well as our advice on how to avoid them.
+Here’s a quick compilation of the top 10 mistakes we’ve seen users make with Sage 100 – as well as our advice on how to avoid them.

 10. Not making a backup company at year end.

-As mistakes go this ones a little teeny one.
-Best practices followed by veteran MAS 90/200 users say to create a backup of your data prior to the year end close (In version 4.x you’ll do this in company maintenance – versions prior to 4.x use the File – Run SVDATA trick).
-The backup company comes in handy for researching old information, reprint payroll reports and in general is your safety net in case a main backup should fail.
+As mistakes go, this one’s a teeny little one.
+Best practices followed by veteran Sage 100 users say to create a backup of your data before the year end close (In version 4.x you’ll do this in company maintenance – versions before 4.x use the File – Run SVDATA trick).
+The backup company comes in handy for researching old information, reprint payroll reports and in general, is your safety net in case of the main backup failure.